RiyazPatwegar/Aspire-Loan-App/README.md

     - Customer should not pay less than scheduled amount.

     - Customer can pay more than scheduled amount.
-If customer pay more than scheduled amount, remaining amount will devide into rest of repayment schedule.
+If customer pay more than scheduled amount, remaining amount will devide into rest of repayment schedule date.

     - Customer can pay whole amount on first scheduled payment date also.
 In this case status for rest of schedule payment date will be 'NILL'.
 And loan status will becaome 'PAID';